Mrdynamic-soni/Mrdynamic-soni/README.md

 # Hi there i am __SAURABH SONI__ 👋
-o## i am an __electronics and communication engineering__ student at madan mohan malaviya university 0f techonology.
+## i am an __electronics and communication engineering__ student at madan mohan malaviya university 0f techonology.

 Here are some ideas to get you started: